mvanderkamp/canvas-sequencer/readme.md

 seq.execute(ctx2);
 ```

-## Blueprints
+## CanvasBlueprint API

-Also accessible through this library is are sequence 'blueprints'.
-These allow
+Also accessible through this library are sequence 'blueprints'.
+These allow you
-you to define a sequence once using placeholder tags for keyvalues, then build
+to define a sequence once using placeholder tags for values, then build
 executable sequences using the blueprint and a set of values to take the place
 of the tags.